LEARN and PLAY with THE PROS!

 Eligibility: Open to Middle and High School Students grades 7-12

 Performances: The camp will showcase the students’ hard work in culminating performances on the last day of camp.
-Performance will take place at Shorewood High School!
-17300 Fremont Ave.
-N. Shoreline, WA 98133
+The performance will also take place at Shorecrest High School.

 Absences: Tuition adjustments for absences during the camp will not be made.